Visit Modern Singapore – A Vibrant Melting Pot of Cultures!

 Geography, Climate & Best Time to Visit Singapore

-Singapore sits at one of the world’s most strategic locations, positioned at the southern tip of the Malay Peninsula where the Indian Ocean meets the South China Sea.
-This island nation consists of 64 islands, with the main island of Pulau Ujong connected to Malaysia by two impressive links: the historic Johor-Singapore Causeway (built in the 1920s) and the modern Second Link (completed in 1996).
+Singapore sits at one of the world’s most strategically important locations — the southern tip of the Malay Peninsula, where the Indian Ocean’s Strait of Malacca meets the South China Sea.
+The country comprises 64 islands totaling 728 km², with the main island (Pulau Ujong) connected to Malaysia by two land crossings: the historic Johor-Singapore Causeway (1924) and the Tuas Second Link (1996).

 Geography and Landscape